pwintz/pwintz.github.io/collections/_useful-software/zotero.md

 #   -
 ---

-If I recall correctly, Zotero works well out of the box.
-I used the following plugins and modifications to improve my experience:
+Although Zotero works well out of the box, I use the following plugins and configurations to improve my experience:

 - Install the Zotero Connector for your web browser (available on the [Zotero download page](https://www.zotero.org/download/)).
 - Change Zotero settings to store PDFs in Google Drive (or your own choice of cloud storage).